 Talk About the Transition

 Give your children some advanced warning about the transition to the new room.
 Simply announcing one night, “It’s time to sleep in your own room!” can make your child feel insecure, which increases her likelihood of being afraid to sleep alone.
 If you talk about the transition well in advance, you’ll have an opportunity listen to any concerns your child might have.
-This will help you to gauge potential problems and help prevent them.
+This will help you to gauge potential sleep problems and help prevent them.

 Give Your Child Control

 Allow your child plenty of freedom to determine how his room will be set up.
-Many children, for example, feel afraid if their backs are to the door or window, so ask your child where he’d like to place his bed.
+Many children, for example, feel afraid if their backs are to the bedroom door or window, so ask your child where he’d like to place his bed.
 When children have control over their environment, they’re less likely to feel afraid.
 It stands to reason that it’s important to give your child some say in the structure of his room.
 This is especially true if you’re worried he might have trouble sleeping alone.

 Avoid Sources of Fear

+Is your child afraid to sleep alone?
 If there are several rooms in your house that could serve as your child’s new room, choose the right room.
 You may wish to select a room that is close to your bedroom or that has little noise from outside traffic.
 You may wish to select the room that they feel most comfortable in.
 This decreases your child’s likelihood of having nightmares and running into your room or her sibling’s room for comfort.

 Avoid Unnecessary Rules

 Many parents think that their children need to be able to sleep without night lights, radios or stuffed animals.
 The truth is that it’s much more important to get your child accustomed to sleeping in her own room.
 Especially if she’s used to sleeping with a sibling, allow her to sleep in a way that feels most comfortable to her.
 If this means leaving all the lights on, surrounding her bed in stuffed animals or leaving the radio on, let her do it.
 You can always help her transition away from these security blankets later.
 However, it is good to establish a good sleeping routine first.
+A warm bath before bedtime may help your child sleep better.

 Plan for an Adjustment Period

 In the first few weeks after your child moves to her new room, she might run into your room or her sibling’s room in the middle of the night.
 This is perfectly normal.
 Rather than expecting her to sleep through the night by herself immediately, work on slowly transitioning her to independent sleeping.
+Older children will usually transition faster.

-Is your child afraid to sleep alone?
 I hope you found these tips for separating siblings into their own rooms and to help your child sleep alone helpful.
-Did you kids share a room?
+Did your kids share a room?
 Did you have any problems separating them and helping them sleep alone?

 Related Posts: